151henry151/randall-clock-desktop-background/README.md

 to edit cron jobs on a debian system, `crontab -e`

-3. adjust to your timezone by modifying the "7 hours ago" in timeupdate.bash
+3. adjust "username" to your username, and adjust to your timezone by modifying the "7 hours ago" in timeupdate.bash

 4. alternatively, use blk_timeupdate.bash for alternative style clock